 Many of us (especially parents of young children) forget to put on our oxygen mask first during this time of year.
 Take a break.
 Slow down.
 BREATHE.
 Take care of yourself first so you can be your best self.
 Exercise, eat (mostly) healthy, drink plenty of water.
 Read your favorite book again or watch your favorite movie.
 Catch up with an old friend.
 Participate in random acts of kindness.

-Life is short and (fortunately for some), so are the holidays.
-But if you’re struggling to cope with anxiety during the holiday season, find an awesome therapist your like and trust to help you get through the holidays in one piece!
+Life is short and so are the holidays.
+If you’re struggling to cope with anxiety during the holidays, find an awesome therapist you like and trust to help get through the holidays with peace and serenity!

 James Killian, LPC is the Principal Therapist & Owner of Arcadian Counseling in Greater New Haven, CT where they specialize in helping over-thinkers, high achievers, and perfectionists reduce stress, increase fulfillment and enhance performance so they can move From Surviving To Thriving.